Donnie46/README-Generator/README.md

 ## Installation

-To install this application, you will need to clone the repository locally and then install the inquirer package version number 6.3.1.
-From here you will open the application folder in your terminal and use node to call the index.js file.
+To install this application, clone the repository locally, install inquirer package version 6.3.1, navigate to the application folder in the terminal, and use node to execute index.js.

 ## Usage

-Once the prompts begin on your screen, you will answer them in as much detail and with as much clarity as possible.
-Please note, the enter key will move you on to the next question.
-The application takes care of basic formatting, however, if you would like to add some styling to your sections, see this [Github Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for a reference as to how to manipulate your text within the terminal to achieve the look you desire.
+When the prompts appear on your screen, provide detailed and clear answers.
+Press the enter key to proceed to the next question.
+The application handles basic formatting, but if you wish to add styling to your sections, refer to the [Github Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for instructions on how to manipulate text within the terminal to achieve your desired appearance.

 ## Contributing

-If you would like to contribute to this application, please feel free to contact me using the links below.
+For those interested in contributing to this application, don't hesitate to get in touch using the provided links below.

 ## Tests

-There are currently no tests for this application.
-If you would like to suggest one, give me a shout using the links below.
+At present, there are no tests available for this application.
+If you have a suggestion for a test and would like to contribute, please don't hesitate to contact me using the links below.
+Your input is appreciated!

 ## License